cristian-custodio/Android-App-University/readme.md

 An Android application for the University of the Supernatural Ministry located in Miami,FL.
 The Android Application display information regarding the different degree programs offered and displaying the different courses in a card view style.
-A degree audit module is also available to students with a summary displaying the courses they are needed an number of credits completed and well a remaining.
+A degree audit module is also available to students with a summary displaying the courses they are needed an number of credits completed and well as remaining.

 Screenshot             |  Screenshot